 - 3-4 tbsp granulated sugar for rolling (optional)

-Pre-heat oven to 300 degrees F. Knead all ingredients except sugar together until a dough forms.
+Pre-heat oven to 300 degrees F. Knead all ingredients except white sugar together until a dough forms.
 Can be refrigerated at this point.
 Next, make walnut-sized balls and roll in sugar.
 Place on a cookie sheet lined with parchment paper.
 Bake until light golden brown, about 15 minutes.